Skip to Content

 Bitcoin Strategic Reserve

-Government announced plans to explore a national Bitcoin reserve (May 2025).
-Not yet implemented.
+Government announced plans to explore a national Bitcoin reserve (2025).
+Implementation status to be confirmed.

 Bitcoin Mining Allocation

-2,000 MW surplus electricity announced for Bitcoin mining and AI data centres.
-Policy stage only.
+Surplus electricity announced for Bitcoin mining and AI data centres.
+Policy stage.

-Cooperation announced for stablecoin frameworks.
-Formal agreement details pending.
+Cooperation announced on stablecoin frameworks.
+Formal details pending.

 SBP Circular No. 10 of 2026

-April 14, 2026 — SBP officially authorised banks to open accounts for PVARA-licensed VASPs.
-Enacted regulation.
+April 14, 2026 — SBP authorised banks to open accounts for PVARA-licensed VASPs.
+Enacted.

 05

-Exchange, trading, or conversion of virtual assets including spot and OTC trading platforms.
+Exchange, trading, or conversion of virtual assets — spot and OTC trading platforms.

-Secure storage and wallet services for virtual asset holdings on behalf of clients.
+Secure storage and wallet services for client virtual asset holdings.

 Broker-Dealer